- Video Quality Standards

 Duration and File Size

-Make sure your clips are at least 10 seconds in length and no longer than 2 minutes with a maximum file size of 4GB.
+Make sure your clips are at least 5 seconds in length and no longer than 2 minutes with a maximum file size of 8GB.
 Looping videos that work as animation or background can be shorter than ten seconds.

 4K and HD are preferred, but we do accept other resolutions as well.

-All video submissions are required to be MP4 (.mp4) or Quicktime MOV (.mov) format.
+All video submissions are required to be MP4 (.mp4) Quicktime MOV (.mov) or RED (.r3d) or Motion Graphics Template (.mogrt) format.

 Video submissions may only contain audio if the audio enhances the experience of the clip and does not contain errors, unintended speaking, or unlicensed music.

-You must legally own all content that you upload to Videezy.
+You must legally own all content that you upload to Vecteezy.

 Thumbnail Preview - A stock video’s likeliness of being downloaded is only as good as the thumbnail.
 Make sure your thumbnails are high-quality and engaging.